mxkopy/vae/README.md

 # Playing Around With It
 AutoEncoderOutputs.jl provides a set of functions that make it easier to visualize manipulations in latent space.
 A sample script is commented out at the bottom.
 For now, it's expressely for the ResNetVAE.

+# Potential Issues
+The data folder is hardcoded for now.
+If it's not there, or its permissions are restrictive, then Julia may complain about not being able to find/access your data.
+If you don't have an X server or similar, ImageView will unfortunately throw.
+However, if you neuter the visualizers in Visualizations.jl, it will work.
+Mixed memory and mixed precision aren't supported.
+This isn't a package, so the source dependency tree is important to note if you want to add more files.
+DDSP isn't finished.

 # Etc
 This was a learning project more than anything for me, so I really went all over the place.
 If manipulating multidimensional arrays is something you do often, I recommend checking out SomeMacros.jl, which provides a very powerful CUDA-compatible broadcast macro.
 I found it to be useful in implementing DDSP.